Which Probiotics Cause Weight Gain?

 Which Probiotics Help to Lose Weight?

-The results of studies indicate that probiotics may benefit weight loss in overweight adults, as L. gasseri and L. amylovorus may promote weight loss [2].
+The results of clinical studies indicate that certain probiotic strains may benefit weight management in overweight adults.

-Similar effects were also reported for L. plantarum and L. rhamnosus when combined with a low-calorie diet [1] [2].
+Similar effects have also been reported for Lactobacillus plantarum and Lactobacillus rhamnosus, particularly when supplementation is combined with a calorie-controlled diet [1][2].

 How Does Probiotics Help with Weight Loss?